 Scholars sharing these interests at other institutions are also eligible for associate membership.

 The Chair of the MSRU, Valerie Burton, welcomes enquiries from individuals interested in the Unit’s activities and in joining it or in contacting any of its researchers.
 Please email her at email@example.com.

-The Unit’s forthcoming and recent events are advertised on the notice-board below.
+The Unit’s forthcoming events are advertised on the notice-board below.
 Profiles of the members, including more detailed accounts of their specializations, follow.